Get a free, no obligation personal loan quote with rates as low as 9.90%

 Make Your Request In Person

-Equifax has 4 offices in Canada where you can request a free copy of your credit report following a similar application and identity verification process.
-Once again, you’ll need to bring 2 pieces of government identification, as well as proof of your current address.
-Watch out, because you are not allowed to submit photocopies during an in-person request.
+Equifax has four offices in Canada where you can request a free copy of your credit report following a similar application and identity verification process.
+Once again, you’ll need to bring two pieces of government identification, as well as proof of your current address.
+Keep in mind that you’re not allowed to submit photocopies during an in-person request.
 You must have the original documents on hand.

 • Canadian Passport